 Student parents have a variety of resources specifically available to them and their families right here on UMSL's campus!
 This page exists to highlight these student parent/family specific campus resources.
 Click on the resources below to learn more information.
 Additionally, this page provides information about community resources for families.

 The University of Missouri – St. Louis provides private lactation rooms on both North and South campus for students, faculty, and staff to support them while balancing their work and study commitments with their needs as parents.
 Each campus location offers a clean and secure environment for those who need to pump or nurse while on campus.
 Find more information about room locations, access, and room features.

-The Triton Pantry is excited to announce a new partnership with St. Louis Area Diaper Bank!
+The Triton Pantry has a partnership with the St. Louis Area Diaper Bank.
 This partnership allows us to better support our students that have babies and young children in diapers.
 Diapers are provided on a monthly basis to student parents in need.
 Students must sign up for this resource and arrange to pick diapers up each month in the Triton Pantry.
 Sign up today!

 The Triton Pantry provides food to UMSL students facing food insecurities.
 Students are able to stop by the pantry to pick up food for themselves and for their children when needed.
-Learn more about the Triton Pantry.
+Click here to learn more about the Triton Pantry.

 There are many departments and organizations on campus or affiliated with campus that offer individual counseling, therapy, and group therapy services to students, families, and children.
 Additionally, student parents may receive free or discounted individual counseling and group therapy sessions.

 UMSL sustainability has added a children's corner to their clothing swaps.
 Clothing swaps are a great way to update your and your child's wardrobe for free!
 Visit their website to see the upcoming events and find out more information.